ToshioCP/Gobject-tutorial/src/sec2.src.md

 @@@

 - 5-6: `instance1` and `instance2` are pointers that points GObject instances.
-`class1` and `class2` points a class of GObject.
+`class1` and `class2` points a class of the instances.
 - 8-11: A function `g_object_new` creates a GObject instance.
-GObject instance is a chunk of memory of which the structure is GObject (`struct _GObject`).
+GObject instance is a chunk of memory which has GObject structure (`struct _GObject`).
-The argument `G_TYPE_OBJECT` represents the type of GObject.
+The argument `G_TYPE_OBJECT` is the type of GObject.
 This type is different from C language type like `char`  or `int`.
-There is *type system* which is a base system of gobject system.
+There is *Type System* which is a base system of GObject system.
 Every data type such as GObject must be registered to the type system.
 The type system has series of functions for the registration.
 If one of the functions is called, then the type system determines `GType` type value for the object and returns it to the caller.